charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_object_roles.md

 }
 ```

 We notice that there is only pure emulation code.
 It is the code to describe the process, in the real-world.
-We don't matter in this class about displaying an animation to user.
+We don't matter in this class about displaying an animation to the user.
 No, we matter only to emulate the behavior we see in the reality.
-In other words, pure technical code, which is often more complex, for handle a technical aspect regarding the computer itself, is not here.
+In other words, pure technical code, which is often more complex, for handling a technical aspect regarding the computer itself, is not here.
 Why are we doing that?
 First, such pure simulation code is often straightforward.
 It's quite the "business" code, in other more classical words.
 And we don't want to mix two concerns, two responsabilities.

 Be aware that sometimes, some people would see the class as being a computer job, not a simulation of a real-world object!
 But no problem, in clprolf, you are free to perceive your objects as you want, as long as you are coherent.
-It is considered as important to indicate the role of the class, for the programmer, but for the other readers too.
+It is considered as important to indicate the role of the object, for the programmer, but for the other readers too.
 It is clear that the part "real-world" doesn't imply only concrete real-world objects.
 A Vehicule suits well, it's evident, but we can also use it for abstract notions, like a Connection, a Color, or any abstract idea of the real-world.
 In other words, as soon as you take as a reference a real-world thing, you have to use a simu_real_world_obj.
 It is true for the pure "model_real_world_obj" too, of course.

 ### What does 'class_for' mean?

 'class_for' is an optional keyword, that can be placed just before a class role.
 It replaces 'class' of Java, and means "class for a simu_real_world_obj"(or class for another class role).
 It could be great for people who prefer have a more classical way of speaking about objects and classes.
+It does not exist, obviously, in the annotation frameworks.

 ### What is a simulation of a computer worker(or "comp_as_worker")?

-Sometimes, we can have classes that don't aim to emulate.
-It's just a work for the computer, as find objects in a database, or launch a program.
+Sometimes, we can have objects that don't aim to emulate.
+It's just a work for the computer, as finding objects in a database, or launching a program.
 The worker is not a real-world object, and the action is executed by the computer.
 Why do we call it a worker?
 Because, to simplify our problem, we want to see it as a worker, someone who do his job, as well as us when we work!
 So to mimic a real worker, we use a human-like algorithm to describe the job.
 In fact, the computer is running maching code!
 This is why we're talking here of a simulation of a worker.
 Seeing the computer as a worker is frequently used, in fact, it is not so new!
 When we're saying a "server", it's quite like our worker.
 When we're saying "the computer is executing my application", it is rather the same thing.